 CSR proponents argue that this is not the case for modern corporations.
 They claim that private individuals serve their private interests at the expense of the public interest.
 The solution, which should come as no surprise, is an elaborate CSR scheme that redefines private interests of corporations to include public concerns.
 This definition contradicts the very foundations of our free market economy and society, and consequently poses a clear and present danger to the health and vitality of our economy.

 Take a recent coalition of unions, consumer associations and church groups in Germany as an example.
-Their coalition is attacking Corporate Germany because many corporations have not successfully implemented their CSR programs in the countries in which they do business (see the September 26, 2006 issue of the
+Their coalition is attacking Corporate Germany because many corporations have not successfully implemented their CSR programs in the countries in which they do business (see the September 26, 2006 issue of the Financial Times).
+It is important to note that the supposed crime here is not that the companies have not embraced CSR – they have.
+The crime is apparently that these companies, including DaimlerChrysler, Siemens, and Deutsche Bank, are not adequately providing enough assistance to the local communities in developing countries; nor are they investing adequate resources in micro-finance schemes for small traders.

 In short, CSR proponents are arguing that a firm that is solely maximizing its profits and obeying all relevant laws and regulations is deficient because it is imposing costs on the rest of society by not engaging in socially desirable endeavors.
 Common complaints of the CSR advocates include: too little investment in alternative clean energy; too much environmental degradation (such as deforestation); too little money being devoted to charitable organizations; and/or too few high paying, high benefit jobs (or alternatively too many low paying, low benefit jobs).
 The CSR prescription for these ills is a type of regulation – regulation via social pressures.
 In fact, the coalition in Germany wants to limit government contracts to companies with “high social standards”.
 Presumably, these standards would be defined by the very same CSR activists.